 Read about Surrey alumna Irosha Gunatunga's career at BAM Nuttall Ltd.

 4. Practical learning experiences beyond the lecture theatre

 There are plenty of chances to put the theory you’re learning to the test.
 In your first year, you’ll take part in the DAD project - which challenges students to design, assemble and dismantle a structure within a short time-frame – as well as going on a week-long geology field trip.
 We also organise trips to see projects such as the new M4 Smart Motorway.

 Some students challenge themselves by entering prestigious industry-sponsored competitions.
-Read about student Ruth Carlson’s success in the Women in Property Student Awards 2019.
+Read about student Alviya Isieva's success at the 2022 Women in Property Awards.